Four financial planning tips for couples

 Having goals is important because it helps you decide how much money you need to save, and where to invest it.
 If, for example, you want to move to a bigger property in three years’ time, then it probably makes sense to put this pot of money in a low-risk cash savings account.
 That way, you won’t run the risk of your savings plummeting in value just before you need to access them.

-For goals that are ten or more years away, you might want to consider investing at least some of your money in the stock market.
+For goals that are five or more years away, you should consider investing at least some of your money in the stock market.
 This will give your money the opportunity to grow over the long term, helping you reach your goals more quickly.

 3. Think about your tax position

-If you’ve used up your ISA allowances, the CGT exemption lets you each realise tax-free investment gains of up to £6,000 in the 2023/24 tax year.
-Couples who are married or in a civil partnership can transfer investments between one another tax free, which effectively doubles the CGT exemption to £12,000.
-Bear in mind that the CGT exemption is being slashed in April 2024 to just £3,000 – you can find out what this might mean for you here.
+If you’ve used up your ISA allowances, the CGT exemption lets you each realise tax-free investment gains of up to £3,000 in the 2024/25 tax year.
+Couples who are married or in a civil partnership can transfer investments between one another tax free, which effectively doubles the CGT exemption to £6,000.

 Tax can be complicated, so make sure you seek professional advice.